Can Curling Sponges Damage Your Hair?

 THE SCIENCE OF THE CURLING SPONGE

-Curling Sponges Can Make Hair Dry
+Do Curling Sponges Make Your Hair Dry?

 The Curling Sponge is a soft, porous material.
 Because curling sponges are porous, they will absorb the moisture and water in your hair.
 Consequently, if the curling sponge is used repetitively over a long period of time, it can have a drying effect on your hair.
 Afro hair types are typically naturally dry because the curl and coil causes hair cuticles to be slightly raised (click here to find out more about why afro hair is dry), therefore using a curling sponge can exacerbate a cycle of dryness.

 The hair shaft is protected by cuticles, which look like fish scales in appearance, under a microscope.
 Hair cuticles on afro hair types are naturally slightly raised because of the curl/coil, so rubbing the hair shaft whilst using a curling sponge will raise the hair cuticles even further, causing some of them to break, become fractured or jagged, also known as ‘weathered’.
-Once the hair cuticles is sufficiently ‘weathered’ the softer parts of the hair shaft are no longer protected, becoming vulnerable to damage and prone to breakage if the curling sponge is continuously used.
+Once the hair cuticles is sufficiently ‘weathered’ the softer parts of the hair shaft are no longer protected, becoming vulnerable to damage and prone to thinning and breakage if the curling sponge is continuously used.
 Damaged cuticles result in hair breaking, the hair shaft losing its structure, becoming frizzy, matted or forming single or double knots along the hair shaft, known as Trichonodosis.
 Trichonodosis occurs when hair becomes scratched by the curling brush, causing the cuticles to become fractured and the consequential splintering of the hair shaft which then forms knots.

 Curling Sponges Can Make Hair Electrostatic